Add or Change Your Child Care Provider

 Each time a caretaker (parent) wants to take their child to a new or additional provider a “Child Care Connection” must be completed so the provider can be authorized or “connected” to the child.
-Without this connection, a child will not be authorized to receive care from the provider, the caretaker (parent) will not receive an Ohio ECC (Electronic Child Care) swipe card and the provider cannot be reimbursed for the care provided.
+Without this connection, a child will not be authorized to receive care from the provider and the provider cannot be reimbursed for the care provided.

 If you are still having trouble deciding if you need to report a connection, or understanding what a connection is, the following information may be helpful.